loranga/Loranga-Gateway/readme.md

 - Loranga has two built-in status LEDs for the 2G module and one connected to a GPIO pin for customizable implementation.

-# Setup
+# How to use

-## Physical setup

-In order to use Loranga with your Rasperry Pi you need to:
+In order to use Loranga with your Rasperry Pi, you need to set up the 2G module and the LoRa Transceiver.

 1. Insert a nano SIM card in the SIM holder on the backside of the Loranga board.